Griffin-Brome/Dr-Notadoctor-MD/README.md

 I created the Project Charter, WBS, and Gantt Chart.

 I provided support to the team in successfully setting up thier workflows and development environments

+I created the GUI for this app using Tkinter, this code lives in gui.py currently